haklidir/NIS-GRT/README.md

 # PAPER

-These codes has been developed for
+It has been developed for

 "Predicting the Geothermal Reservoir Temperatures with Hydrogeochemical Aspect in Western Anatolia (Turkey): A Machine Learning Approach" has been submitted to Computer and Geosciences Journal https://www.journals.elsevier.com/computers-and-geosciences